nkrusch/recontext/notes/techniques.md

 - Constrained Horn clause (CHC) solvers for generating loop invariants e.g., Eldarica, ImplCheck, [@zhu2018]

-- syntax-guided [@alur2013]: To improve tractability, syntax-guided techniques allow imposing structural (syntactic) constraints on the set of possible solutions.
-The structural constraints are imposed by restricting the solution to functions defined by a given context-free grammar.
+- Syntax-guided: To improve tractability, syntax-guided techniques allow imposing structural (syntactic) constraints on the set of possible solutions.
+The structural constraints are imposed by restricting the solution to functions defined by a given context-free grammar. e.g., [@alur2013]

 ## Tools & Implementations